matsuand/docs.docker.jp/storage/storagedriver/index.md

 - Memory written to disk (if swapping is enabled).
 - Checkpoints, if you're using the experimental checkpoint/restore feature.

+{% comment %}
 ## The copy-on-write (CoW) strategy
+{% endcomment %}
+{: #the-copy-on-write-cow-strategy }
+## コピーオンライト方式

+{% comment %}
+Copy-on-write is a strategy of sharing and copying files for maximum efficiency.
+If a file or directory exists in a lower layer within the image, and another layer (including the writable layer) needs read access to it, it just uses the existing file.
+The first time another layer needs to modify the file (when building the image or running the container), the file is copied into that layer and modified.
+This minimizes I/O and the size of each of the subsequent layers.
+These advantages are explained in more depth below.
+{% endcomment %}
 Copy-on-write is a strategy of sharing and copying files for maximum efficiency.
 If a file or directory exists in a lower layer within the image, and another layer (including the writable layer) needs read access to it, it just uses the